johnsonojeda/Rintro/modules/rmd/2_import_export.md

 The number 1 has been converted to a character ("1").
 This means that it is no longer recognized as a numeric and cannot be used to perform mathematical operations.

-We can even assign variable names to a group of vectors such as matrices.
+We can even assing variable names to a group a of vectors such as matrices.

 ``` r
 # create 2 vectors